AureumApes/Finkel/README.md

 ## How to get Startet
 * Clone repository usin `git clone https://github.com/AureumApes/Finkel`
+* Create a Folder named `Saves` in the Finkel-Folder
 * Install Pygame using `pip3 install pygame`
 * Start the Script via `python3 main.py`